Why are scalar UDFs so slow?

 The well-known DRY principle should actually come into play here.
-So that you don’t repeat the source code all the time.
-In the field list, the scalar, user-defined functions (UDF) are available for this purpose.
-Until recently, these were not available for the transformation routines in the BW, because they can only be created with the AMDP Framework since AS ABAP Release 753 SAP documentation for AMDP functions.
+So that you don't repeat the source code all the time.
+In the field list, the scalar, custom functions (UDF) are available for this purpose.
+Until recently, these were not an issue for the transformation routines in the BW, because they can only be created with the AMDP Framework since AS ABAP Release 753 ((SAP documentation for AMDP functions)).
 But scalar UDFs would be ideal for precisely these requirements.
 This ensures a uniform implementation.
-And in the source code you can move from a technical description of the expressions to a business view:
+And in the source code, one comes from a technical description of the expressions to a technical view:

 outTab = SELECT "ZCL_CALDAY=>TO_CALMONTH"(calday) AS calday "/BIC/SRCSYS", ... "/BIC/CURTYP", "ZCL_COAREA=>TO_COUNTRY"("/BIC/COAREA") AS "/BIC/COUNTRY", "ZCL_PROFCT=>TO_PCACCID"(/BIC/PROFCT") as "/BIC/PCACCID", "ZCL_PROFCT=>TO_PRBY"(/BIC/PROFCT") as "/BIC/PRBY', ...
 FROM :intab;

 The outsourced functions look much more elegant.
 And they are also superior from the point of view of maintenance.
 For example, if another profit center appears in the list, there is exactly one feature that needs to be adjusted.
 Using the example of ZCL_PROFCT=>TO_PRBY I show such a scalar AMDP function: